Zone Look-up Map

 - In 2021, another lot from the original subdivision comes in with an application for a site plan.
 Planning staff would review that application against zoning rules as of 2021 but would honor the lot sizes approved in the original subdivision.

 There is a basic legal difference between zoning, which restricts uses, and a site plan, in which an applicant proposes a development project that they want to build.
-The site plan approval signals that the proposal meets the zoning rules in place at the time, but the approval does NOT REQUIRE them to build the project if they choose not to.
+The site plan approval signals that the proposal meets the zoning rules in place at the time, but the approval does not require the property owner to build the project if they choose not to.
 A Site Plan is an allowance, not a requirement.
 It’s something the applicant wants and asks for, and which the City grants if the proposed site plan meets the rules in place at the time.

 The IDO offers 2 paths for property owners with a site plan approved prior to the IDO: